 Help us spread the word!

 We need your help spreading the word so all people who are eligible for amnesty learn about this opportunity.
-Click below to download and print a flyer in English and Spanish and share our posts on Facebook, Twitter, and Instagram.
+Click below to download and print a flyer, and share our posts on Facebook, Bluesky, and Instagram.

 Clearing bench warrants and giving people the opportunity to close their cases will reduce incarceration and save lives.
 Bench warrants are typically issued after a person does not appear for a scheduled court appearance or does not pay fines, fees, or restitution.
 Many people miss court dates because of barriers to transportation, childcare, time off work, and more.
 When a person has an active bench warrant, police are authorized to arrest them if they come into contact with the person.
 That means getting pulled over for speeding could lead to an arrest and incarceration.